cpjobling/eg-151-microcontrollers/eg-151-assessment-2024-2025.md

 ***EG-151 Microcontrollers is a 10-credit module running in the first semester.
 It introduces the structure and operation of a basic 8-bit microcontroller.
 It is intended to give you a grounding in the use of microcontrollers by taking you from some simple C-language programs to a mini-project that addresses a real engineering task.
 Assessment is by means of laboratory exercises recording in a lab diary, a class test, and a mini-project.***

 This link to the [EG-151 Microcontrollers](https://intranet.swan.ac.uk/catalogue/default.asp?type=moddetail&dept=EEEG&mod=EG-151&ayr=24/25&psl=TB1&detailOnly=false) catalogue page provides details of the module's: *Synopsis*, *Syllabus*, *Learning Outcomes* and other vital information.

-A description of the module aims, delivery method and assessment plan are to be found in the following pages and are summarised in the [Assessment and Feedback Brief](https://github.com/cpjobling/eg-151-microcontrollers/blob/master/eg-151-assessment-2024-2025.pdf) [PDF].
+Use the **View Full Module Details as a PDF** button to see the complete module descriptor.

 Because it is important that you read everything in the **Course Overview**, we have used Canvas *requirements* and *pre-requisites* to control access to the remaining course content.
 You should visit all sections of the [Course Overview module](https://canvas.swansea.ac.uk/courses/52902/pages/course-overview-2024-slash-2025?module_item_id=2882045), preferably in advance of the first laboratory session on Thursday 3rd October.
 You need to have viewed each page, marked some pages as done and contribute to the welcome discussion before you can proceed to the lab introduction module.